This is my first report on the unhealthy odours being created by Bingo Industries in Western Sydney. My second report can be found here.

 NSW Planning approved Bingo’s expansion plans in 2020.

-One factor that could expose residents to health risks from odours is extending the size of the landfill.
+One factor that could expose residents to health risks from odours is more waste being dumped in the landfill.
 This not only adds to emissions from the sheer volume of waste but also to the extent of surface land that needs to be capped.

 Since 2018, Bingo has been wanting to increase the limits on the annual waste it can receive from 700,000 to 1,000,000 tonnes, extend its hours of operation to 24 hours and lower the noise limits.
 This was the sixth time the owner had applied to NSW DPIE to vary its license since it was first approved in 2009.

-Blacktown city council, scores of residents and nearby businesses objected to the proposal to create an even bigger landfill.
+Blacktown city council, scores of residents and nearby businesses objected to the proposal to allow the company to increase the amount of waste it can dump each year.
 They were concerned about air quality, noise, odours, dust, fire risk and even more diesel trucks in the area.
 Due to the number of objections, the NSW Planning Department (DPIE) that would have otherwise approved the application was legally required to refer the application to an Independent Planning Commission panel.

 A closer examination of how the Panel handled the application provides a glimpse into a flawed process that causes problems for many NSW communities.